 Normally, the grade of the culvert shall conform to the natural slope of the drainage course with the line of the invert from 6" to 2'-0" below the natural streambed, depending upon the conditions.
-Except in unusual cases, the invert shall not be designed to lie more than 4 feet below the natural streambed.
+Except in unusual cases, approved by the DPW, the invert shall not be designed to lie more than 4 feet below the natural streambed.

 - c.
 Curves: Curves and changes in alignment under roadways will be permitted only by special authorization of the DPW. - d.
 Future Connection to Drainage System: Culverts, which at a future date might become part of a totally enclosed drainage system shall be designed in size, plan, profile, and end details to accommodate future connections to the drainage system.
-Approved land use maps, which are available in the Department of Planning and Code Enforcement should be used in sizing culverts. - e.
-Hydrologic and Hydraulic Design Methods: - 1) Hydrologic Design: Hydrologic design for determining structure size and flooding effects shall be performed in accordance with the methods specified in the Anne Arundel County Design Manual Stormwater Management
+Approved land use maps, which are available from OPZ should be used in sizing culverts.